The Last Emperor 1987

 Who was the last emperor of China portrayed in the film?

-Discover the awards and nominations received by The Last Emperor.
-Explore the history of The Last Emperor and its cast and crew.
+Discover all the awards and nominations received by The Last Emperor, from Oscars to film festival honors.
+Learn how The Last Emperor and its cast and crew have been recognized by critics and the industry alike.

 42nd British Academy Film Awards 1989